silverblurtype/skateblade/README.md

 Skate blade is a modern, geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.

-Type of usage: graphic projects, logos, branding, packaging.
+Type of usage: graphic projects, logos, branding.

 ![Font_specimen 2](https://github.com/silverblurtype/sb-skateblade/assets/163983174/fbda2617-bbdd-4b9f-8252-d13a70762ee7)